 - recipient or recipient groups to whom personal data may be transferred;

-- personal data which is expected to be transferred abroad;
+- personal data that is expected to be transferred abroad;

 - measures taken for the security of personal data; and

 - the maximum retention period for the purposes for which personal data are processed.

 Principles and procedures regarding the obligation to register with the Registry are provided in detail under the Regulation on the Data Controller Registry.
 On an additional note, the Regulation requires resident data controllers to appoint a contact person to submit requested information to the Registry.
 The contact person shall be the 'point of contact' that will carry out the communication with the Board and with the data subjects.
 Similarly, non-resident data controllers are expected to appoint a 'data controller representative', which can either be a natural person who is a Turkish citizen, or a legal entity established and operating in Turkey.
 This person shall be notified to the Registry during registration.